Observation of electroweak W$^+$W$^-$ pair production in association with two jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 \section{Results}

 All categories are simultaneously fit to data using a maximum likelihood template fit.
 Expected results are assessed by using the Asimov data set~\cite{Cowan_2011}, a pseudoexperiment in which data are set in each bin to the value provided by the prediction.
 The statistical significance of the signal is quantified by means of a $p$-value~\cite{Gross_2010}, converted to an equivalent Gaussian significance, which corresponds to the probability of observing data with a larger discrepancy with respect to the background-only hypothesis, under the asymptotic approximation~\cite{Cowan_2011}.
 The observed (expected) significance for the signal is 5.6\,(5.2) standard deviations.

 The EW \ww production cross section is measured in two different fiducial volumes, one more inclusive and one closer to the region defined by kinematic criteria applied in the preselection.
-In the former one, parton-level requirements define the phase space of interest, in particular the two outgoing partons ($\PQq\PQqpr$) are required to have $\pt > 10\GeV$ and an invariant mass $m_{\PQq\PQqpr} > 100\GeV$.
-The measured cross section is $99 \pm 20\fb$, compared with the LO prediction of $89 \pm 5\,(\text{scale})\fb$, where the theoretical uncertainty is computed by varying the factorization scale of the signal.
+In the former one, parton-level requirements define the phase space of interest, in particular the two outgoing partons ($\PQq\PQqpr$) are required to have $\pt > 10\GeV$ and an invariant mass $m_{\PQq\PQqpr} > 100\GeV$; \PGt leptons are included in the simulated signal sample, and their subsequent decay to leptons is included as part of the signal.
+The measured cross section is $99 \pm 20\unit{fb}$, compared with the LO prediction of $89 \pm 5\,(\text{scale})\unit{fb}$, where the theoretical uncertainty is computed by varying the factorization scale of the signal.

 The other volume is defined as the preselection region where signal candidates are reconstructed, as outlined in Section~\ref{sec:Strategy}, but kinematic requirements are transposed to generator-level.
 If a photon is found within a distance $\Delta R = \sqrt{\smash[b]{(\Delta\eta)^2+(\Delta\phi)^2}} < 0.1$ from a lepton, its four-momentum is added to that of the lepton, making a ``dressed" lepton.
 Additionally, if such a lepton is found within a distance $\Delta R = 0.4$ from a jet axis, the event is discarded.
 Electrons and muons coming from a \PGt decay are vetoed.
+The missing transverse momentum is computed as the modulus of the vector sum of transverse momenta associated with all invisible particles generated in the event, and is required to be greater than $20\GeV$.
 A summary of the requirements of such a fiducial volume is presented in Table~\ref{tab:fid}.
-The measured fiducial cross section is $10.2 \pm 2.0\fb$, while the LO theoretical prediction is $9.1 \pm 0.6\,(\text{scale})\fb$.
+The measured fiducial cross section is $10.2 \pm 2.0\unit{fb}$, while the LO theoretical prediction is $9.1 \pm 0.6\,(\text{scale})\unit{fb}$.